fission/docs.fission.io/docs/content/_index.en.md

 [fission.io](http://fission.io)  [@fissionio](http://twitter.com/fissionio)

-Fission is a fast serverless open source framework for Kubernetes with a focus on developer productivity and high performance.
+Fission is a fast, open source serverless framework for Kubernetes with a focus on developer productivity and high performance.

 Fission operates on _just the code_: Docker and Kubernetes are